jxzhangcc/PIO/README.md

         1,2,3,4 5-8

     Two groups of atom IDs should be input here separated by a space.
 Numbers in each group are separated by a comma.
 Hyphen is supported for sequential numbers.
 Atom numbering starts from 1.
+Complete fragmentation is always recommended (i.e. the specified two groups cover all the atoms present in the system).
+Incomplete fragmentation will lead to absence of mathematical elegance but is still meaningful if you really want to do it.

     **Output**
     - *FILENAME_pio.txt*
         PIO log file, containing basic information of the PIOs of the system subject to the input fragmentation
     - *FILENAME_pio.FChk*
-        GaussView FormCheck file, for orbital visualization using GaussView
+        Gaussian FormCheck file containing PIOs labeled as in the txt file, could be visualized by GaussView and other compatable orbital visualization softwares
+    - *FILENAME_pimo.FChk*
+        A similar Gaussian FormCheck file containing PIMOs whose ordering is same as that of PIOs
     - *FILENAME_pio.raw*
-        numpy-formatted raw data file, for debugging purpose
+        numpy-formatted raw data file for debugging or advanced user

 Related publication
 ---